stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Clients usually start org-wide for "productivity & culture" elevation, then advance to ideation, strategy execution and business performance as either:

-* Top Down - top 3 layers, including the CEO/owner
+* Top Down - top 3 layers as the first phase, including the CEO/owner
 * Functions - one function at a time
 * Geography - one geography at a time